Plastic Surgery Recovery

 How can lymphedema therapy benefit your plastic surgery recovery?

-Lymphedema therapy recommendations to aid in your plastic surgery recovery:
+Lymphedema therapy recommendations for your plastic surgery recovery:

 • Manual lymphatic drainage massage (MLD)- massage technique that reroutes lymphatic fluid to functioning lymphatic channels and restores lymphatic flow after a disruption during surgery.

-• Custom fit compression garments usually for about 4-6 weeks after surgery.
-Compression controls swelling ad promotes skin contractions.
+• Custom fit compression garments, or fajas, usually for about 4-6 weeks after surgery.
+Compression controls swelling and promotes skin contractions.

 • Fibrosis techniques aimed to reduce complications from surgeries such as body contour irregularities after liposuction.